-What is Digital Transformation?
 It’s a complete redesign of the way technology and business interact – a total transformation that puts people at the heart of everything your business does, whether it concerns your employees or your customers.
-It’s only going to expand as user experience continues to transform how companies listen to their customers and empower their employees to make change on behalf of the customer.
+It’s only going to expand as user experience continues to transform how companies listen to their customers and empower their employees to make changes on behalf of the customer.

-The key pillars of digital transformation are mobile, cloud, big data and social.
-Mobile initiatives include equipping staff with smartphones or tablets and developing apps for employees, customers and partners to use.
-Cloud computing makes business flexible and cost effective and, in partnership with big data analysis, gives business unprecedented insights in real time.
+The key pillars of digital transformation are mobile, cloud, big data, and social.
+Mobile initiatives include equipping staff with smartphones or tablets and developing apps for employees, customers, and partners to use.
+Cloud computing makes business flexible and cost-effective and, in partnership with big data analysis, gives businesses unprecedented insights in real-time.
 And social networking expands a company’s ability to effectively communicate with customers.

-According to a Harvard Business Review survey, The Digital Transformation of Business, 53 per cent of respondents said improving customer service was one of the top six areas where these technologies were having the biggest impact.
-With user experience at the forefront, businesses can transform their customer communications, providing multiple channels via online, apps and social media.
+Customer Service: According to a Harvard Business Review survey, The Digital Transformation of Business, 53 percent of respondents said improving customer service was one of the top six areas where these technologies were having the biggest impact.
+With user experience at the forefront, businesses can transform their customer communications, providing multiple channels via online, apps, and social media.
 They can also improve customer service with, for example, the latest AI-enabled chatbots or live chat with representatives on websites.

-Social media is becoming a core aspect of digital marketing strategies.
-According to the same HBR survey, 51 per cent of respondents say that social media has increased their company’s ability to effectively communicate with its customers.
+Marketing: Social media is becoming a core aspect of digital marketing strategies.
+According to the same HBR survey, 51 percent of respondents say that social media has increased their company’s ability to effectively communicate with its customers.